 - An employee places a copyrighted image on your homepage without the owner’s consent.

-- Your website and business have a similar name as a well-established site with a copyright already established.
+- The name of your website and business is similar to that of a well-established site with a copyright already established.

 - When writing press material or contributing to an online forum, an employee writes disparaging remarks about the competition.